 To stay competitive, using a sales cadence (also called a sales sequence), or automation of sales messaging, is no longer just an option.
 Today, it takes an average of eight touches before a sales rep makes contact with a lead.
 These touches need to take place across three or more channels (phone, email, social), at different times of day to keep up with buyer preferences.
+But for teams using Salesforce, it’s far more powerful to use sales cadences directly within Salesforce.

 Without the power of cadencing, it is extremely difficult for a sales rep to reach the right person at the right time, in the right place, and with the right message, across the hundreds of prospects they are expected to work every week.
 Sales reps need a systematic, organized prospecting schedule that prioritizes their work every day.
 If you need a starting place for building a new strategy, check out our post on sales cadence examples.